coder187/CI_MS1_BusHire/README.md

 the text describes the features of each category.

 ## Technical Capabilites
-HTML5 & CSS3 along with Bootstrap 4 framework are the my core strengths in regards to this project.
+HTML5 & CSS3 along with Bootstrap 4 framework are my core strengths in regards to this project.

 ## Existing Features